nlpkeg/Know-MRI/README.md

 ## Example Usage

 ### Code-based Usage
+We provide some code-based usage examples in `/Know-MRI/example.
 This example uses the KN method to analysis Llama2:
 ```python
 # Import corresponding interpretation method, dataset and model.